 For a synthetic pillow, fold it and keep some weight on it.
 After some time, take the weight off.
 If it doesn’t retrace its original shape, find a replacement.

 For a large pillow, fold it into a third instead of half and follow the same steps outlined for the synthetic one.

-You should take choosing a pillow seriously.
+You should take choosing a pillow seriously and all other bedroom items that can effect your health.
 It can affect you for the rest of your life.
 So, choose a pillow that works with you, not against you.